tfausak/tfausak.github.io/_posts/2011-11-18-i-accidentally-all-the-families.md

 D'oh!

-(Post mortem: We recovered from a backup and didn't end up losing that much.
+(Post mortem: we recovered from a backup.
 I feel like a total dunce, but there wasn't much lasting damage.)

 [1]: http://www.10gen.com/events/mongo-dallas-2011
 [2]: http://www.codypowell.com/